How to Watch NBA games online in 2022

 For the NBA, the restrictions include all local teams and all nationally televised games.
 It’s also worth noting that the blackouts are specific to your location.

-Fortunately, you can get around these restrictions with a VPN, which makes it seem as if you’re from a location where the blackouts don’t apply.
+Fortunately, you can get around these restrictions with a VPN.
+Using a VPN for NBA you can make it seem as if you’re from a location where the blackouts don’t apply and watch the games with no issues.

 But, not all VPNs are the same.
 So, when you’re choosing a VPN, watch out for: